 Newly created boards are private, with access limited to the person who created it.
 Makers can share a board with everyone in the workspace.

-Note: You can limit makers from updating views and saving changes by locking boards.
+Note: You can limit makers from saving changes to boards by locking them.

 Toggling between boards